adamsilver/fdpb/01-Register.md

 To design a great validation experience we need to consider:

-- When to validate
+- When to give users feedback
 - How to show errors
 - How to write errors
 - How to be forgiving
 - Restoring entered values

-### When to give user's feedback?
+### When to give users feedback

-Choosing when to give feedback is crucial.
-We have two overarching choices:

-- Instant feedback.
-That is as the user types or steps through each field.
+We can either give users feedback instantly—that is as the user types or steps through each field.
+Or we can give users feedback on submission—that is when they press submit or press <kbd>Enter</kbd>.
-- Explicit feedback.
-That is when the user submits, either by pressing the submit button, or pressing enter.

-There are actually 3 flavours of instant feedback.
-Let's discuss each of those now.
+There are 3 flavours of instant feedback.
+We'll discuss each of those first.

 #### Inline validation

-The first form of instant feedback is what's commonly known as inline validation.
-Inline validation informs users whether what they type is valid as they type.
+The first, ahem, form of instant feedback is inline validation.
+This informs users whether what they type is valid as they type.
 The theory is that it’s easier to fix errors as soon as they occur.
-There are several problems with this approach.
+However, there are several problems with this approach.

 For entries that require a certain number of characters, the first keystroke will always constitute an invalid entry.
 This means users will be interrupted causing them to switch mental contexts—entering information and fixing it.